 Child Tax Credit is paid to help people with the costs of bringing up a child.

 Only one household can get Child Tax Credit for each child.

-You don’t need to be working to claim Child Tax Credit.
+You don’t need to be working to get Child Tax Credit.

-Child Tax credit does not include any help with the costs of childcare.
-If you are working and you are on a low income, you may be entitled to Working Tax Credit and this benefit can include help with childcare costs.
+Child Tax Credit does not include any help with the costs of childcare.
+If you are already getting tax credits and you are working on a low income, you may be entitled to Working Tax Credit and this benefit can include help with childcare costs.